 If the medical practitioner suspects a person is being pressured about their decision, they must stop the process.

 Health practitioners, such as doctors and nurses, do not have to assist a person with assisted dying if the practitioner has a conscientious objection.

 The process of assisted dying

 The request for assisted dying

 The process begins with an initial request from the person to their medical practitioner.
-A medical practitioner is not allowed to suggest to a person that they consider assisted dying.

 Choosing the method and time of assisted dying

 If the person is eligible, they select a method for receiving the medication, and when they want to receive it.